andreathniah/bucketoftears/_posts/2021-09-10-prod-setup-kubernetes.md

 2. **Kubernetes workers**: commands executed in _all_ `worker` servers
 3. **All participating nodes**: commands executed in _both_ `master` _and all_ `worker` servers

-Note that all commands are to be executed as root user.
+Note that **all commands are to be executed as root user**.
 And yes, we will be using the term "server" and "node" interchangeably because I can't make up my mind.

-Anyway.
+Ready?
+Here we go!

+## Instructions

 ### At All Participating Nodes (as `master` and `worker-*`)